 The liberal party (VVD) described Zalm’s appointment as a ‘masterstroke’.
 However, parties at the other end of the political spectrum were more critical: ‘After all, he represents the market fundamentalism that led to the crisis,’ MP Ewout Irrgang (SP) said.
 MP Kees Vendrik (GroenLinks) regarded Zalm as someone who performed excellently as a minister for twelve years, but he expected him to bid a radical farewell to the ‘American banking culture’ at ABN Amro, with its short-term visions, high risks and its incentive culture.

 Zalm’s job was to turn ABN Amro into a decent, albeit boring, bank.
 As the son of a simple coal trader, he seemed perfectly suited to this task.
 Zalm’s manner of going about things made him the complete opposite of his controversial predecessor at ABN Amro, Rijkman Groenink.
 When the media wanted to photograph him, he preferred to be standing in front of a pinball machine rather than sitting behind his desk.

-In March 2009, when Zalm had had a few months to get used to being the CEO of the state bank, his autobiography, De romantische boekhouder (The romantic accountant), was published.
+In March 2009, when Zalm had had a few months to get used to being the CEO of the state bank, his autobiography, De romantische boekhouder (The romantic bookkeeper), was published.
 The back cover described him as a ‘phenomenon’.
 In a review, newspaper NRC Handelsblad described him as a ‘talented economist, mathematical prodigy, Sunday’s child in politics’.
 The reviewer praised Zalm for his memoir on his political career and offered him a piece of advice: ‘He should start keeping notes for part two: The Cool Banker.’

 A conservative course